ropensci-archive/PackageDevelopment/README.md

 Many [hosting services](https://en.wikipedia.org/wiki/Comparison_of_open-source_software_hosting_facilities) are available.
 Use of different hosts depends largely on what type of version control software is used to maintain a package.
 The most common sites are:

 -   [R-Forge](http://r-forge.r-project.org/), which relies on [Subversion](http://subversion.apache.org/).
 [Rforge.net](https://rforge.net/) is another popular Subversion-based system.
--   [r-hub](http://log.r-hub.io/) is a modern package test service funded by the RConsortium . [rhub](https://github.com/r-hub/rhub) (not on CRAN) provides an R client for the site's API.
+-   [r-hub](http://log.r-hub.io/) is a modern package test service funded by the RConsortium . [rhub](http://cran.rstudio.com/web/packages/rhub/index.html) ([GitHub](https://github.com/r-hub/rhub)) provides an R client for the site's API.
 -   [GitHub](https://github.com/) [mainly](https://help.github.com/articles/support-for-subversion-clients/) supports Git and Mercurial.
 Packages hosted on Github can be installed directly using `devtools::install_github()` or `ghit::install_github()` from [ghit](http://cran.rstudio.com/web/packages/ghit/index.html) or `remotes::install_github()` from [remotes](http://cran.rstudio.com/web/packages/remotes/index.html). [gh](https://github.com/r-pkgs/gh) (not on CRAN) is a lightweight client for the GitHub API. [githubtools](https://github.com/jonocarroll/githubtools) (not on CRAN) provides some resources for including GitHub-related links in package documentation and for analyzing packages installed from GitHub.
 -   [Bitbucket](https://bitbucket.org/) is an alternative host that provides no-cost private repositories and [GitLab](https://about.gitlab.com/) is an open source alternative. [gitlabr](http://cran.rstudio.com/web/packages/gitlabr/index.html) provides is an API client for managing Gitlab projects.
 -   Github supports [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) for R packages.
 [Travis CI](https://travis-ci.org/) is a popular continuous integration tools that supports Linux and OS X build environments.
 Travis has native R support, and can easily provide code coverage information via [covr](http://cran.rstudio.com/web/packages/covr/index.html) to [Codecov.io](https://codecov.io/) or [Coveralls](https://coveralls.io/). [travisci](https://github.com/cloudyr/travisci) (not on CRAN) provides an API client for Travis.
 Use of other CI services, such as [Circle CI](https://circleci.com/) may require additional code and examples are available from [r-travis](https://github.com/craigcitro/r-travis) and/or [r-builder](https://github.com/metacran/r-builder). [circleci](https://github.com/cloudyr/circleci) (not on CRAN) provides an API client for Circle CI. [badgecreatr](http://cran.rstudio.com/web/packages/badgecreatr/index.html) ([GitHub](https://github.com/RMHogervorst/badgecreatr)) provides a convenient way of creating standardized badges (or "shields") for package READMEs.